aessing/unifi-udm-backup/README.md

     FTP_USER={FTPUSER}
     FTP_PASSWORD={FTPPASSWORD}
     ```
+    Please make your the configuration file is only readable by root.
+    ```shell
+    chmod 0400 /mnt/data/udm-backup-ftp/conf.env
+    ```

+1. Customize the [on_boot.d/80-udm-backup-ftp.sh](on_boot.d/80-udm-backup-ftp.sh) script and copy it over to the UDM into the On-Boot-Script folder (`/mnt/data/on_boot.d`).

+    This script creates a cronjob, which pulls and starts the container to copy the automated backups to your FTP server.
+By default the container runs once per hour, which of course can be customized in the script.

+    In the script you can configure two variables:
+      - `ENV_FILE` if you are storing your FTP credentials in a different path than proposed (`/mnt/data/udm-backup-ftp/conf.env`).
+      - Comment `PROTECT_MOUNT` variable if you do not want to do backups for Unifi Protect.

-    Please edit the variables and copy the script to `/mnt/data/on_boot.d`.
+    Please make your changes and copy the script to `/mnt/data/on_boot.d`.
 You also have to make the script executeable.
     ```shell
     chmod a+x /mnt/data/on_boot.d/80-udm-backup-ftp.sh
     ```